Ambien Withdrawal Symptoms & Timeline

 After the first week symptoms decrease but some psychological problems, such as drug cravings and depression will be still present.
 Dealing with insomnia can also be difficult, but usually, after the second week of detox, users return to their normal sleeping patterns.
 If a person hasn’t been abusing Ambien for too long or in high doses, they should stop feeling any adverse effects after the third week of detox.

 Again, withdrawal symptoms and their duration are different for each patient.
 Therefore, always ask a doctor for the right tapering down methods and available treatment options.

 Ambien & Medical Help

 Like any other sleeping pill, the best way to quit Ambien is tapering down.
 This process can take a couple of weeks or a few months, depending on individual factors and history of abuse.
 Going “cold turkey” can be dangerous as it can induce seizures, which can be lethal.
 Often health professionals use anticonvulsants to treat seizures.
 It’s interesting to know that some doctors prescribe benzos such as Valium to help patients reduce their Ambien intake due to its longer half-life.
-Always ask your doctor for more information about your treatment.
+Always ask a doctor for more information about treatment.

 Monitoring the emotional state of the patients is crucial because depression can induce suicidal thoughts that can result in real suicide attempts.
 Social support is needed, and activities that can help a person regulate their sleep patterns naturally should be sought.
 More active and healthier life could help a person sleep better.

-Staying clean is another important aspect of your treatment because mixing Ambien with other drugs can be fatal.
+Staying clean is another important aspect of treatment because mixing Ambien with other drugs can be fatal.
 Treating the hypnotic and sedative effects of Ambien may be challenging, especially in patients with mental comorbidities.